zdravkov/kendo-docs/api/dataviz/chart.md

 The axis type.

-Note: The Chart will automatically switch to a date axis if the series X value is of type Date.
-Specify type explicitly when such behavior is undesired.
+Note: The Chart will automatically switch to a date axis if the series X value is of type Date. set type explicitly when such behavior is undesired.

-### xAxis.axisCrossingValue `Object | Date | Array`
+### xAxis.axisCrossingValue `Object|Date|Array`

 Value at which the Y axis crosses this axis.
 (Only for object)

-Value indicies at which the Y axes cross the value axis.
+Value indices at which the Y axes cross the value axis.
 (Only for array)

 Date at which the Y axis crosses this axis.
 (Only for date)

-**Note:** Specify a value greater than or equal to the axis maximum value to denote the far end of the axis.
+**Note:** set a value greater than or equal to the axis maximum value to denote the far end of the axis.

 #### Example